Cidney/Cidney/README.md

  **Do:**

- A Cindey Pipeline: will run each Stage: one right after the other synchronously.
+ A Cidney Pipeline: will run each Stage: one right after the other synchronously.
- Each Do: Block found will create a Job so they can be run asyncronously or in Parallel.
+ Each Do: Block found will create a Job so they can be run asynchronously ( or in Parallel.)

- Do: [<Name>] <ScriptBlock>
+  Do: [&lt;Name&gt;] &lt;ScriptBlock&gt;

          .\HelloWorld.ps1